The Immutable, Unchanging Rules of Civilization as Told by Your

 Each month, one castle will have a physical Court marker next to it.
 This castle is hosting the Court this month.
 Details of how the Court moves are detailed in the Court rules.

-The Court is guarded by four Immortals.
+The Court is guarded by three Immortals.
 These are the last of the infinite golden soldiers that came down from Heaven with the God Emperor.
 They each have 2 attack, and can move to any space.
 If they are defeated, they are removed from the board for one turn, and kill one opposing unit as they leave, as determined by War Control.
 The Immortals will not attack your units unless you attack them.
 You may attack them by ticking “Betray Sovereign” on your order form.

 The Court may send the Immortals out to accomplish Court Military Actions.
 For example, the Court may vote to execute a player.
 Each turn, War Control will point out if any Immortals have been sent out, and what they have done.
 You can attack the Immortals to remove them from the board, weakening the Court and making it easier to carry out a Military Coup.